Ghost (Swedish band): Prequelle (2018–2020)

-Impera (2020–present)
+Impera and film (2020–2024)

-On 8 October 2020, Ghost had confirmed that they would be releasing their fifth studio album in winter 2020.
+On 8 October 2020, Ghost confirmed that they would release their fifth studio album in winter 2020.
 There was a tour planned for March 2021, but it had been postponed to the fall of 2021 due to the COVID-19 pandemic.
 On the same day, the band was given the Music Export Prize of 2019 by the government of Sweden.
 On 21 October 2020, Ghost later announced that they would be entering the recording studio in January to begin recording the album for a late 2021 release.
 Ghost announced on their Facebook page on 30 December 2020, that 'several big things' were being worked on for 2021, indicating new music and live performances.

 Papa Emeritus IV made his public debut on the Swedish television game show "På spåret" on 22 January 2021, joining alongside The Hellacopters to perform a cover of the Rolling Stones' "Sympathy for the Devil".
 Ghost later released a music video for "Life Eternal" on 3 March 2021, which featured live footage from the previous show in Mexico City the year before.
 Ghost became a featured artist on Metallica's tribute album The Metallica Blacklist which was released on 10 September 2021, in which they perform "Enter Sandman".
 On 30 September 2021, the band unveiled their single, "Hunter's Moon", which is featured on the soundtrack of the 2021 slasher film Halloween Kills.